Jay-Karia/wherewasi/README.md

 **v0.1.0**

 - [x] Improve the content provided to AI while grouping sessions.
-- [ ] Increase the accuracy of AI for grouping.
 - [ ] Add summaries from Summarizer API
 - [ ] Error handling AI fails.